SallaApp/Salla-CLI/README.md

 ## Getting Started

 The [Salla CLI](https://github.com/SallaApp/Salla-CLI) is available via npm and is packaged to be used globally so you can access it everywhere.
+With the [official documentation](https://docs.salla.dev/docs/salla-cli), take the terminal experience to the next level

 [Salla CLI](https://github.com/SallaApp/Salla-CLI) comes with an easy to use, straight-forward commands that does the complete setup to your Salla App.
 To be ready, you will need some prerequisites which will be listed hereafter.

 What can you use [Salla CLI](https://github.com/SallaApp/Salla-CLI) for?

 - Single-taps to create your Salla App on [Salla Partners Portal](https://salla.partners/).
 - Alternatively, use the Starter Kits to create your app.
 - Serve the local app to the public for testing purposes.
 - Publish the app to [Salla App Store](https://apps.salla.sa/).